Weekly study3 hours

 - Key principles of differentiating for learning

-- The importance of diagnosing current levels of understanding
+- The importance of challenge and ownership of learning

 Differentiation for Learning builds upon formative assessment concepts introduced in: